-- an asymmetric key cryptographic support module, supporting secure modular arithmetic with large integers, with specialized functions for Rivest, Shamir & Adleman Standard cryptographic algorithm (RSA [14]), - an asymmetric key cryptographic support module that provides very efficient basic functions to build up protocols using Elliptic Curves Cryptography on prime fields GF(p) [12], and provides support for ECDH key agreement [20] and ECDSA generation and verification [5]. - a cryptographic support module that provides secure hash functions (SHA-1(a), SHA-224, SHA-256, SHA-384, and SHA-512 [4]), - a symmetric key cryptographic support module whose base algorithm is the Data Encryption Standard cryptographic algorithm (DES) [2], - a symmetric key cryptographic support module whose base algorithm is the Advanced Encryption Standard cryptographic algorithm (AES) [6], - support for Deterministic Random Bit Generators [17], - prime number generation and RSA key pairs generation [3].

-The TOE optionally comprises a specific application in User NVM: this applicative Embedded Software is MIFARE4Mobile®, a MIFARE technology library [25].
+- an asymmetric key cryptographic support module, supporting secure modular arithmetic with large integers, with specialized functions for Rivest, Shamir & Adleman Standard cryptographic algorithm (RSA [17]), and Diffie-Hellman [23], - an asymmetric key cryptographic support module that provides very efficient basic functions to build up protocols using Elliptic Curves Cryptography on prime fields GF(p) with elliptic curves in short Weierstrass form [15], and provides support for ECDH key agreement [21] and ECDSA generation and verification [5]. - a module for supporting elliptic curve cryptography on Edwards curve 25519, in particular ed25519 signature generation, verification and point decompression [26]. - a cryptographic support module that provides secure hash functions (SHA-1(a), SHA-2 [4]), SHA-3, Keccak and a toolbox for cryptography based on Keccak-p, the permutation underlying SHA-3 [25], - a symmetric key cryptographic support module whose base algorithm is the Data Encryption Standard cryptographic algorithm (DES) [2], - a symmetric key cryptographic support module whose base algorithm is the Advanced Encryption Standard cryptographic algorithm (AES) [6], - support for Deterministic Random Bit Generators [19], - prime number generation and RSA key pairs generation [3]. - The TOE optionally comprises a specific application in User NVM: this applicative Embedded Software is MIFARE4Mobile®, a MIFARE technology library [30].
 This library is configurable according to the customer's choice.
-It can include MIFARE®Classic, or MIFARE® DESFire® EV1, or both.
+It can include MIFARE Classic®, or MIFARE® DESFire® EV1, or both.

-The part of MIFARE4Mobile® featuring MIFARE® DESFire® EV1 is in the scope of this evaluation while the part of MIFARE4Mobile® featuring MIFARE® Classic is not in the scope of this evaluation.
+The part of MIFARE4Mobile® featuring MIFARE® DESFire® EV1 is in the scope of this evaluation while the part of MIFARE4Mobile® featuring MIFARE Classic® is not in the scope of this evaluation.